ebks/astrocomputing/chapter-17.md

     *   **TAP (Table Access Protocol):** For querying tabular catalogs using ADQL (Sections 10.2, 16.8).
 Essential for accessing large survey catalogs (Gaia, SDSS, Pan-STARRS, WISE, etc.) stored in databases at major data centers.
     *   **SIA (Simple Image Access) / SIAv2:** For discovering and accessing image data based on sky position, wavelength, time, etc. Returns metadata (including WCS) and access URLs for matching images.
     *   **SSA (Simple Spectral Access):** Similar to SIA, but for discovering and accessing 1D spectral data.
 Returns metadata and access URLs for spectra matching query criteria.
-    *   **DataLink:** Allows discovery of related data products (e.g., calibration files, weight maps, source lists) associated with a primary dataset identified via TAP, SIA, or SSA (Section 17.5).
+    *   **DataLink:** Allows discovery of related data products (e.g., calibration files, weight maps, source lists) associated with a primary dataset identified via TAP, SIA, or SSA (Dowler et al., 2015; IVOA DataLink Recommendation).
 Crucial for obtaining the complete data context needed for analysis or reproduction.

 *   **17.6.3 Federated Queries (`pyvo`, `astroquery`):** While individual VO services can be queried directly, powerful workflows often involve combining information from multiple catalogs hosted at different data centers.
 Tools built upon VO protocols can facilitate **federated queries** – queries that effectively join or cross-match information across distributed resources.
 Although true distributed joins within a single ADQL query are complex and not universally supported, libraries like `pyvo` and `astroquery` allow users to script multi-step queries: retrieve data from one service (e.g., source list from Gaia via TAP), use those results to query another service (e.g., retrieve corresponding photometry from Pan-STARRS via TAP or Cone Search), and combine the results locally.
 This programmatic combination of distributed datasets is a key collaborative capability enabled by the VO.
 Example 17.8.5 illustrates a complex query.